OSTycoon/WanShowBingo/README.md

 ## Server

-The server sidde is really just a websocket counter and some data logging to see how many players are online at what times, and to track some fun stats for me (public once I build a stats page)
+The server side is really just a websocket counter and some data logging to see how many players are online at what times, and to track some fun stats for me (public once I build a stats page)

 ##Pull Requests